bit-demos/bit-storybook/README.md

 > Example in `scope/my-component/my-component.composition.tsx`

-## Adding storybook to a workspace with Bit
+## Adding storybook to a Bit workspace

 If you don't have a Bit workspace, run this command: